cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ### Custom texture compression processing

-The `assetHandler` path configuration specified in the **start script configuration** above allows external developers to register some asset handling functions to replace the engine's handler module when building partial assets.
+The `assetHandler` path configuration specified in the **build main script configuration** above allows external developers to register some asset handling functions to replace the engine's handler module when building partial assets.
 Currently only **texture compression** handler registration is available.

 Creator provides its own compression tools to handle compressed texture assets at build time, but does not focus on image compression because it needs to be compatible with different user environments and usually the compression tools are chosen to work on most computers rather than the most efficient ones.
 Therefore, Creator has opened up a plug-in mechanism in v3.4, **which allows users to directly register compression processing functions for the corresponding texture assets, which will be called at the appropriate processing time when building**.

 The specific steps are as follows:

-1. In the start script, write the relative path of the `assetHandlers` module script:
+1. In the build main script, write the relative path of the `assetHandlers` module script:

     ```ts
     export const assetHandlers = './asset-handlers';